nanotink/SEL-enforcer/README.md

 The action.sh can modifiy props without being detected!
 You can define custom props using `resetprop` in action.sh Reboot is not required!😎
+## Web UI
+It can be found as pre-release that is under development, so at the moment it doesn't works -> Contributions, forks are welcome!🙂